nickzoic/nick.zoic.org/art/saturnalia-a-rotating-christmas-tree/index.md

 tooth pinion.
 This worked okay and had plenty of power, but the aim was to turn the tree quite slowly and at low speeds it wasn't terribly effective.

-I also tried out a small 28BYJ-48 stepper, which has a 1:64ish ratio gearbox built in, and while it did an okay job at very low speeds, it had barely enough torque to do the job.
+I also tried out a small 28BYJ-48 stepper, which has a 1:64ish ratio gearbox built in.
+While it did an okay job at very low speeds, it had barely enough torque to do the job.

 So with yet more OpenSCAD work I ended up with the following: